surajsoni1319/EDA-Projects/README.md

 # Diwali Sales Analysis

-This project involves analyzing sales data from the Diwali season to extract key insights regarding customer behavior, product performance, and strategies for improving sales and inventory management.
+This project analyses sales data from the Diwali season to extract key insights regarding customer behaviour, product performance, and strategies for improving sales and inventory management.

 ## Project Overview